Sydney’s Best Day Trip: Katoomba & the Blue Mountains, Australia

 An Antarctic Reunion

 Steve and Kate Madden and daughters Ella and Ruby were my next-door neighbors on the Sea Spirit a few weeks ago I’m so excited to see them again.
-We are also happily joined by the ever-delightful John and Aileen (who follow reunion protocol by bringing penguin photos if not actual feathered friends).
+We are also joined by the ever-delightful John and Aileen (who follow reunion protocol by bringing penguin photos if not actual feathered friends).

 Antarctica Reunion Sydney